 Trade data shows prices at which actual transactions occurred.
 NBBO data shows the best buy and sell offer available at any given moment across all exchanges.
 NBBO is denser and more realistic because it also covers moments without trades.

 Yes.
-You enable "Use NBBO Extreme" and "Second Drilldown" in the leg settings.
-This gives you NBBO-based high/low values at the minute level and second-level data for the drilldown.
+You enable "Use NBBO Extreme" and "Tick Drilldown" in the leg settings.
+This gives you NBBO data for more realistic extreme values and additionally Tick Drilldown for the exit.